jroulet/cogwheel/README.md

 * Interfaces with third-party stochastic samplers.
 * Constructs the [folded distribution](https://arxiv.org/pdf/2207.03508.pdf#section*.15) (to mitigate multimodality).
 * Reconstructs the original distribution from samples in the folded space.
-* Can run live or submit a job to a scheduler (SLURM, LSF).
+* Can run live or submit a job to a scheduler (SLURM, LSF, HTCondor).

 ### Posterior